 If you are arrested for a DWI and test above the legal limit, you will receive a notice of the revocation of your driving privileges immediately from the arresting officer.
 This revocation of your license is also called an “administrative action”.

-Your license will be revoked immediately, but you will be given a temporary license that allows you to drive for 7 days before your revocation goes into effect.
-But this process of immediate license revocation following your test will happen before you have been convicted of a crime or even made your first court appearance.
+Your license will be revoked immediately, but you will be given a temporary license that allows you to drive for 14 days before your revocation goes into effect.
+But this process will begin before you have been convicted of a crime or even made your first court appearance.
 Because these revocations are administrative, the same rights that apply in criminal cases do not apply here.

 If you refuse to test, will you lose your license?

 Yes.
-If you refuse to take a breath, blood, or urine test that an officer is requesting from you to determine the presence of alcohol or drugs in your system, your license will also be revoked by the officer on behalf of the state.
+If you refuse to take a breath, blood, or urine test (note: these are not the portable breathalyzer or roadside sobriety tests), your license will also be revoked by the officer on behalf of the state.
 This revocation will also be by administrative action and can remain on your driving record even without a criminal conviction.

 Here’s why: Minnesota law requires all drivers who are lawfully arrested for driving under the influence to take a chemical test when asked to do so by an officer or when ordered to do so by a judge via a search warrant.
 You can’t refuse the test without consequences because your consent is “implied” by your decision to drive in the first place — this is why these laws are known as “implied consent laws.”